osmandapp/web/main/src/pages/promo/sotmus-23.md

 Each participant of SotM US 2023 can receive OsmAnd Pro subscription:

-1. Input your e-mail for registration it on OsmAnd server (OsmAnd doesn't collect any infor, please, read [OsmAnd Privacy Policy](https://osmand.net/docs/legal/privacy-policy) and [Terms of Use](https://osmand.net/docs/legal/terms-of-use)).
+1. Input your e-mail for registration it on OsmAnd server (OsmAnd doesn't collect any info, please, read [OsmAnd Privacy Policy](https://osmand.net/docs/legal/privacy-policy) and [Terms of Use](https://osmand.net/docs/legal/terms-of-use)).

 <RegisterUserPromoBlock  promoKey='sotmus2023'/>